 Audience Segmentation for a Website

-Something we talk a lot about with our clients is Audience Segmentation, a hugely important aspect for the success of any website.
+Something we talk a lot about with our clients is audience segmentation, a hugely important aspect of the success of any website.
 It’s unlikely that your audiences will go to the effort of sifting through rafts of information to find what they are looking for – whether it be a website or another activity, just as you would begrudge doing so in turn.

 Knowing this, here are some activities that will help you define your audiences, discover audiences of value, segment them and put relevant information in their path for them to engage with your business.